ilveron/cyber-offense-and-defense/notes/11 - Insecure deserialization + Server-side template injection.md

 In detail:
 ```
-// An object of class Car, with 4 properties
+// An object of class Car, with 4 properties/attributes
 0:3:"Car":4:{[...]}

 // Has a property named "brand", to which is assigned the string value "Ford"
 [...]{s:5:"brand";s:4:"Ford";[...]}

-// Has another string value ("Fiesta")
+// Has another string property (model = "Fiesta")

 // Has a property named "year", to which is assigned the integer value 2018
 [...]{[...];s:4:"year";i:2018;[...]}